andris-lejasmeiers/swift/index.md

 1. Anywhere explicitly required by other sections of this document.
 1. At the end of each source file to ensure it terminates with a newline character.

+_Multiple_ consecutive blank lines are prohibited except a double blank line.
-_Multiple_ blank lines are permitted, but never required (nor encouraged).
-If you do use multiple consecutive blank lines, do so consistently throughout your code base.
+A double blank line is never required (nor encouraged), but if you do use it, do so consistently throughout your code base.

 ### Parentheses